elaraproject/2024-research-report/README.md

 This repository houses the sources for Project Elara's 2024 research report.

+A live version of the paper can be [freely viewed online](https://elaraproject.github.io/2024-research-report/).

 > Everything in this report is released to the **public domain** like the rest of [Project Elara](https://github.com/elaraproject/), meaning it is essentially **unlicensed research**, so you can use it for basically any project you want, _however_ you want, with or without attribution.

 ## Development